Blueprint vs. As-Built

-Unfortunately I had running battles with my architect from beginning to the end.
-His design sense was that of what I'd call a "typical" architect: he was constantly trying to impose more "impressive" attributes on my decidedly modest and conservative preferences.
+My architect was a fine gentleman, and I genuinely liked him.
+But convincing him I wasn't looking for anything grand or impressive proved to be a challenge.
 For instance, his first draft had twelve foot ceilings.
 I told him, no, I want eight foot ceilings.
 His next draft had ten foot ceilings.
 I told him again, eight foot.
 His final draft had nine foot ceilings.
 Sigh.

-The two are reasonably similar only because the architect was working from my original drawings, which were detailed and specific.
+The two plans are reasonably similar because the architect was working from my original drawings, which were highly detailed and very specific.
 But he also deviated from them—sometimes radically—for reasons of his own.
-For example, he slipped a big surprise into the final draft that I don't recall ever discussing: instead of sliding glass doors on either side of two floor-to-ceiling windows in the main living space, as I'd designed it, he specified an elaborate folding glass door system.
+For example, he slipped a big surprise into the final draft that I don't recall ever discussing: instead of sliding glass doors on either end of the windowed wall facing the deck, as I'd designed it, he rendered an elaborate folding glass door system.
 Impressive, yes, but it would have been outrageously expensive to build, requiring a pair of enormous custom-built accordion windows and a massive steel I-beam across the width of the house to hold up the roof.
 Worse, it had no screens to keep bugs out and cats in!
 Not to mention it also did away with the fireplace I'd mandated from the very beginning.

-His drawings also tended to have all of these oddball dimensions, like 31 feet 3⅝ inches and so forth.
+His drawings also had all of these oddball dimensions, like 31 feet 3⅝ inches and so forth.
 I'm sure there were good reasons for that, but what's wrong with simple, round numbers, like 32 feet?
-The crew that built my foundation was certainly grateful that I'd made every dimension a multiple of four feet.
-And when it came time for me to do the framing, it made my life easier as well.
+The crew that built my foundation was certainly grateful that I'd changed every dimension to a multiple of exactly four feet (above).
+And when it came time to do the framing, it made my life easier as well.

 The only aspect of the design I gave him free reign over was the roofline.
-The first draft had arched roofs, which I liked at first, but after a while looked sort of industrial, and would have been costly to build, requiring custom-fabricated arched trusses and curved steel roofing.
-The next proposal had two shed roofs pitched down toward the center, which was interesting, but would have been quite challenging for me to build.
+The first draft had arched roofs (above), which I liked at first, but after a while looked sort of industrial.
+The final draft had two shed roofs pitched down toward the center (below), which was interesting, but would have been quite challenging for me to build.

 When she first saw it, my realtor remarked that my house was... "odd."
-Well, I guess that's me in a nutshell.
+Well, I guess that's me in a nutshell!
 Anyone besides me think it looks vaguely like a grounded star destroyer?
 (Cue the Darth Vader theme...)